Karagiozis, the main character of Greek shadow puppet theater shows, has been a constant presence in the lives of generations of children in Greece.

 History of Greek shadow puppet theater

-Shadow puppet shows first became popularized in the Ottoman Empire during the 14th century, and likely came to mainland Greece in the early 19th century with immigrants from Asia Minor.
+Shadow puppet shows first became popularized in the Ottoman Empire during the fourteenth century and likely came to mainland Greece in the early nineteenth century with immigrants from Asia Minor.

-By the late 19th century, the story of Karagiozis became Hellenised by Dimitrios Sardounis, who was nicknamed “Mimaros”, in Patras, Greece.
+By the late 19th century, the story of Karagiozis became Hellenized by Dimitrios Sardounis, who was nicknamed “Mimaros,” in Patras, Greece.

-Karagiozis and the extended cast of characters in these plays are all depicted in side profile, with movable arms which are pivoted by puppeteers by long pins which extend from the back of the puppets.
+Karagiozis and the extended cast of characters in these plays are all depicted in side profile with movable arms which are pivoted by puppeteers by long pins extending from the back of the puppets.

 Stories involving Karagiozis

-Karagiozis himself is poor and hunchbacked, with ragged clothing and bare feet.
-His family is shown to live in a small cottage, which is often contrasted with the Sultan’s palace to the right of the screen.
+Karagiozis himself is poor and hunchbacked with ragged clothing and bare feet.
+His family is shown to live in a small cottage often contrasted with the Sultan’s palace to the right of the screen.
 Stories involving him take place in the Ottoman Empire, during which many Greeks would have likely related to his poverty.

 However, most stories involving Karagiozis display him as a scrappy but cunning trickster, who is always attempting to get money through some new scheme.